the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 It is best to automate your testing as far as possible.
 If each test needs to be run individually then that boring painstaking process is likely to get neglected.
-This can be done by making use of a testing framework ([discussed later](#Use_a_testing_framework)).
+This can be done by making use of a testing framework ([discussed later](#use-a-testing-framework)).
 [Jenkins](https://jenkins.io) is another good tool for this.
 Ideally set your tests up to run at regular intervals, possibly every night.

 Consider setting up continuous integration (discussed in the continuous integration chapter) on your project.
 This will automatically run your tests each time you make a change to your code and, depending on the continuous integration software you use, will notify you if any of the tests fail.

 ## Consider how long it takes your tests to run

-Some tests, like [unit tests](#Unit_tests) only test a small piece of code and so typically are very fast.
+Some tests, like {ref}`rr-testing-unittest` only test a small piece of code and so typically are very fast.
-However other kinds of tests, such as [system tests](#System_tests) which test the entire code from end to end, may take a long time to run depending on the code.
+However other kinds of tests, such as {ref}`rr-testing-systemtest` which test the entire code from end to end, may take a long time to run depending on the code.
 As such it can be obstructive to run the entire test suite after each little bit of work.
 In that case it is better to run lighter weight tests such as unit tests frequently, and longer tests only once per day overnight.
 It is also good to scale the number of each kind of tests you have in relation to how long they take to run.
 You should have a lot of unit tests (or other types of tests that are fast) but much fewer tests which take a long time to run.